anomepani/anomepani.github.io/README.md

 }
 ```

-## Upload file or Create Text file in SharePoint 2013, Online Document Library Using REST API Call
+## Upload file or Attachment to in SharePoint 2013, 2016,2019 Online Custom List or Document Library Using REST API

 ```js
 //Get Digest first then create txt file